7 Roman Legion Movies That Rewrite History

 When film companies deal with historic events you expect them to approach the piece with a certain level of caution.
 Surely film executives realize how important it is to get these occurrences factually accurate?
 Apparently not.
 They have butchered many a legacy with these epics and for some reason films depicting the mighty age of the Romans are usually given the worst treatment.
 Here is a list of seven Roman legion movies that rewrite history.

 Elizabeth Taylor and Richard Burton's epic is often remembered for not only being one of the most expensive flops ever assembled but one of the longest Hollywood films ever produced, with the director's cut running in at an impressive 320 minutes.
 Yet it attempts to remain loyal to its history but still fails with a few details which includes the arrival of Cleopatra into the Roman Forum itself as this wouldn't have taken place as foreign rulers were prohibited from crossing the Pomerium.
 You live and learn though.

-Before becoming the world's most famous gun-nut, Charlton Heston used to be a pretty good actor with his most famous performance coming in 1959's Gladitorial epic won 11 Academy Awards and was one of the most grandest cinematic projects ever assembled.
+Before becoming the world's most famous gun-nut, Charlton Heston used to be a pretty good actor with his most famous performance coming in 1959's Ben-Hur.
+This Gladitorial epic won 11 Academy Awards and was one of the most grandest cinematic projects ever assembled.
 Of course that doesn't mean that there weren't a few mistakes committed during its production with urban myth abiding that you can see a red Ferrari during the chariot race.
 Which would be amazing if it was true.

 "The Passion Of The Christ"